vendu/vaaja/usr/games/mjolnir/doc/ITEMS.md

 Vampires don't like daylight, so they sleep in closed coffins.
 These are located at graveyards, often inside tombs.

+## 0 - jack
+- an outlet used for connecting to the network; connection speed is dictated by the deck's NET-module.

+## 1 - deck upgrades
+- network card
+- flash memory
+- processor module

 ### - - ATM-card

 ATM-cards may be used to withdraw money you have gotten or stolen from